-- Requires agencies to consider and disclose the environmental effects of their actions to improve decision-making and encourage transparency, public participation, and accountability.

-- Requires agencies to integrate environmental considerations into their decisions and establish a process for environmental review.

-- Does not mandate a specific outcome.

-- All "major Federal actions" significantly affecting the environment trigger environmental review.

-- Establishes three levels of review:

-- Categorical Exclusions (CatExs)

-- Environmental Assessments (EAs)

-- Environmental Impact Statements (EISs)
+- ▶ NEPA, which was originally enacted in 1970, requires federal agencies to consider and disclose the environmental effects of their actions to improve decision-making and encourage transparency, public participation, and accountability. - Requires agencies to integrate environmental considerations into their decisions and establish a process for environmental review. - NEPA is a procedural statute intended to ensure Federal agencies consider the environmental impacts of their actions in the decision-making process.
+NEPA does not mandate particular results or substantive outcomes. - ► All "major Federal actions" significantly affecting the environment trigger environmental review. - Establishes three levels of review: - Categorical Exclusions (CatExs) - Environmental Assessments (EAs) - Environmental Impact Statements (EISs)